-Among 16 places, the Department of Historic Resources added to the Virginia Landmarks Register this quarter courthouse village buildings in Southampton and Caroline counties associated with racial events in 1831 and 1958 of national consequence, particularly across Virginia and the rest of the South.
+Among 16 places the Department of Historic Resources added to the Virginia Landmarks Register this quarter are courthouse village buildings in Southampton and Caroline counties associated with racial events in 1831 and 1958 of national consequence.

 Other Virginia Landmark Register (VLR) listings the Board of Historic Resources approved during its December 12 quarterly meeting include three Civil War-affiliated sites in Culpeper, Henrico, and Highland counties.
 And architectural listings that capture outstanding examples of Gothic Revival, Queen Anne, International Style, and Modern architecture, and an unusual antebellum log cabin.

 The Nat Turner rebellion, a signal event leading up to the Civil War, is indelibly associated with the village of Jerusalem, now Courtland, and Southampton County.